Geese - introduction

 Meat production & slaughter

-It is legal to slaughter geese at home for consumption by yourself and your immediate family provided it is done humanely.
-Geese, however, are more difficult to dispatch than smaller poultry and there are more restrictions on the methods which can be used, particularly for birds over 5kg.
+It’s legal to slaughter geese at home for consumption by yourself and your immediate family provided it’s done humanely.
+Geese, however, are more difficult to dispatch than smaller poultry and there are more restrictions on the methods that can be used, particularly for birds over 5kg.
 See the Humane Slaughter Association for more information.

-For the smallholder, supplying small numbers of birds directly to consumers or to local retailers, it is also possible to slaughter and process your birds on farm, although you must register with your local authority.
-The humane slaughter association is a good source of information on methods, equipment and courses to attend.
+For the smallholder, supplying small numbers of birds directly to consumers or to local retailers, it’s also possible to slaughter and process your birds on farm, although you must register with your local authority.
+The Humane Slaughter Association is a good source of information on methods, equipment and courses to attend.

-If you plan to produce meat for sale and you slaughter the birds yourself, or send them to a slaughter house but take on the butchery yourself, you will need to follow hygiene regulations and have your premises inspected by Environmental Health on a regular basis.
+If you plan to produce meat for sale and you slaughter the birds yourself, or send them to a slaughterhouse but take on the butchery yourself, you’ll need to follow hygiene regulations and have your premises inspected by Environmental Health on a regular basis.
 Contact the Food Standards Agency for further information.

 Paperwork and regulations